davodey/davidodey/_posts/blog/web-components/2015-05-27-lets-build-a-web-component.markdown

 Have you ever used the HTML5 video tag and noticed that the browser adds video and audio controls?
 If you inspect the controls you will notice that they are hidden from the element inspector.
 This is shadow DOM.
 You can truly separate content from presentation.

 ## HTML Imports
 Using HTML Imports you’ll be able to load other HTML pages into your document.
 If your import location is CORS-enabled you’ll even be able to import HTML from other domains.
 What’s great about HTML Imports is that it de-dupes multiple scripts.
-For example, if you are loading the same script on two imported files, HTML Imports will skip over the previously loaded script and only executed once.
+For example, if you are loading jQuery on two imported files, HTML Imports will only load one instance of jQuery.

 ## Building A Web Component
 Let's create a basic Web Component.
 This component will be a facebook share button that will display share counts.
 We'll start by outlining the structure of the component.